ethpandaops/public-docs/docs/intro.md

 Ready to dive in?
 Here are some resources to get you started:

-- [Onboarding Guide](/docs/onboarding/guide): Learn how to get started with ethPandaOps
+- [Guides](/docs/guides): Learn how to get started with ethPandaOps
 - [Tooling Overview](/docs/tooling/overview): Explore the tools available
 - [Xatu Documentation](/docs/tooling/xatu): Learn about our data pipeline